simelation/simhub-plugins/packages/slipro-plugin/README.md

 Segment displays can be configured to be controlled by rotary switches connected to the SLI-Pro, or manually from the UI, or using controller buttons.

-#### Rotary control
+#### Rotary switch control

-For rotary switch control, the toggle button under `Rotary control` should be enabled for the left or right segment display (as appropriate).

-The plugin needs to learn which rotary to watch for changes of position.
+For rotary switch control, the plugin needs to learn which rotary to watch for changes of position.
-Press one of the `Learn rotary control` buttons and change the position of the rotary you wish to use for that function.
+Press one of the `Learn rotary switch` buttons and change the position of the rotary you wish to use for that function.
-If the rotary is detected, the button should change to `Forget rotary control`.
-Note these buttons are only enabled when the `Rotary control` toggle is also enabled.
+If the rotary is detected, the button should change to `Forget rotary switch N` (where N is the rotary's number).

 Once assigned, changing the position of a rotary assigned to the segment displays will show some text describing the new data that will be displayed (e.g. `Currnt`, `Fuel`, etc.) for a short period (which is configurable; set to 0 to disable completely).

 #### UI control

-The `Rotary control` toggle should be disabled and then you can simply set the `Mode` drop down for the left or right segment display to the one you require.
+No rotary switch should be assigned in order to control the display from the UI.
+You can then simply set the `Mode` drop down for the left or right segment display to the one you require.

-#### Button control
+#### Button (or rotary encoder) control

-When `Rotary control` is disabled, you can also assign buttons to go to the next/previous display mode using the regular SimHub UI.
+No rotary switch should be assigned in order to control the display using buttons, which can be assigned by pressing the `Click to configure` buttons for `Next` and `Previous` (which use the regular SimHub UI).
-Note the displays cycle, so it's not necessary to assign both.
+Note the displays cycle, so it's not necessary to assign both (or you could assign short press to go to next, long press for previous).

 ### Brightness control

 Similarly, brightness can be control by a rotary switch or UI.
-Enable the `Rotary control` toggle under `Display Brightness`, then press `Learn rotary` next to it and change the position of the rotary you wish to use for that function.
-If the rotary is detected, the button should change to `Forget rotary`.
+Press `Learn rotary` next to it and change the position of the rotary you wish to use for that function.
+If the rotary is detected, the button should change to `Forget rotary N`.

-Brightness can also be set explicitly in the plugin's configuraion using a slider if the `Rotary control` toggle is disabled.
+Brightness can also be set explicitly in the plugin's configuraion using a slider if no rotary switch is assigned.
-Any assigned rotary is ignored (and therefore it isn't mandatory to assign a rotary for the brightness function).

 ### Welcome message